7 Powerful Opening Remarks you need to Captivate your Congregation

 Instead of starting your presentation from the pulpit, get a cordless mic or shout as you walk from the front door down the aisle.

-An effective way to use this technique is to step in front of the podium, say a seemingly controversial statement, then pause then smile.
+An effective way to use this technique is to step in front of the podium, say a seemingly controversial statement, pause, then smile.
 Here you can make a statement without saying a word.

-For your next opening remark, try any of these tips and let us know how well your church receives them.
+Try any of these tips for your next opening remark, and let us know how well your church receives them.